AdaVotex141/AI-AR-chatbot-Bristol-Msc-Summer-Project/report/group_report(Ada.markdown

 #### Task distribution and time planning
 #### Fixed working hours
 #### Version Control Methodology
+- Regular offline meeting on Tuesday and Thursday
+- Regular online meeting every weekday on 2 p.m.
+- Records on week’s job done so far
+- Regular Presentation to ensure everyone understand current stage progress
+- Kanban board
+- Front-end back-end communication: before writing code, we would discuss and explain how the function works, and does it need anything
 #### Reporting and Presentation

 ### Team Roles and Responsibilities